Our mission is to leverage the power of food to end hunger and build healthier communities.

 Food insecurity is defined by the United States Department of Agriculture (USDA) as the lack of access, at times, to enough food for an active, healthy life for all household members and limited or uncertain availability of nutritionally adequate foods.
 Food-insecure households are not necessarily food insecure all the time.
 Food insecurity may reflect a household’s need to make trade-offs between important basic needs, such as housing or medical bills, and purchasing nutritionally adequate foods.

 Feeding America’s annual “Map the Meal Gap” study provides county-level data for food insecurity each year.
 Within Foodlink’s 10-county service area, the study showed a 10.9% food-insecurity rate, which affects more than 136,000 people.

-However, Feeding America projected that food insecurity would rise by 45% (causing the rate to spike to 15.7%) due to the pandemic, affecting nearly 200,000 people.
+However, Feeding America projected that food insecurity has risen by 10% due to the pandemic.

 projected rise in food insecurity due to the pandemic